vosaul/status.im/content/tutorials.md

 ### Truffle

-OK, so even though `status-dev-cli` is lightweight and awesome, the frameworks offer some really cool features and make development significantly easier for many projects.
-So, let's see what it looks like to add the same, flattering little chatbot to Status through the Truffle Box we set up earlier.
+ Let's see what it looks like to add the same, flattering little chatbot to Status through the Truffle Box we set up earlier.
 Navigate back to that directory, ensure that `testrpc` is switched on and that you have opened all the right ports if you're on Android.

 ```shell
 # Android only